-- Choose 2 networks to begin posting on regularly and growing your audience.
-My main focus is on Pinterest (where most of my traffic comes from), second focus is Twitter, and the rest all fall closely behind in third.
+Choose 2 networks to begin posting on regularly and growing your audience.
+My main focus is on Pinterest (where most of my traffic comes from), the second focus is Facebook, and the rest all fall closely behind in third.
 Here are some resources I recommend checking out for increasing your social media engagement:

 To sum this up for you: you don’t own your followers on social media, but you do own your email list!

-The segmentations, automations, embedded forms, and landing pages that are offered through ConvertKit are a marketers dream.
+The segmentation, automations, embedded forms, and landing pages that are offered through ConvertKit are a marketers dream.
 I have an entire (free) series on how to get started with ConvertKit: How to Get Started with ConvertKit Tutorials

 Content is king!
 The backbone of your blog is the content you put on it.
 You cannot make money without having a solid foundation of engaging articles that people come to read.
 These articles will show you as a subject matter expert and start to form your reputation in your niche.
 Evergreen content is sustainable and transcends time.
 It’s relevant today and it will still be relevant two years from now.
 An example of an evergreen article: 7 Guilt-Free Ways to Make Time for Yourself